+91-8800481100 neelam@ivfconceptions.com

 Surrogate Compensation: Understanding Payment for Surrogacy

 Surrogates are paid generous amounts for their time and effort.
 The agency is usually always truthful and clear in addressing this question and eager to clarify it.
-How much money a gestation carrier is paid may depend on many conditions, including medical measures, in which state the surrogate stays, and her past surrogate experience.

 If you are considering becoming a gestational carrier, it is advised to contact a surrogacy professional near you to advise and guide you for the specific case.
 Surrogate pay is higher in some states like California ( where surrogates are in high demand)and surrogates may be paid slightly more in the case of repeat surrogates,